MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/3-exercise-write-device-telemetry-code.md

 1. Open Visual Studio, and create a new **Visual C#/Windows Desktop** project.
 Select **Console App (.NET Framework)**.

 1. Give the project a friendly name, such as "VibrationDevice".
+Then, create the project.

 1. Under **Tools/NuGet Package Manager**, select **Manage NuGet Packages for Solution**.
-Install the following libraries:
+In the **Browse** screen, install the following libraries:
     * **Microsoft.Azure.Devices.Client**
     * **Newtonsoft.Json**